Dr. Rostislav Ignatov, MD

 Achieving sobriety is a significant accomplishment, but maintaining it requires ongoing effort.
 This phase involves adopting lifestyle changes, building a strong support system, and addressing underlying issues that may contribute to alcohol addiction.

-According to research, regular counseling sessions, participation in support groups, and the development of healthy coping mechanisms play vital roles in sustaining sobriety.
+According to research, regular counseling sessions, participation in support groups, and developing healthy coping mechanisms play vital roles in sustaining sobriety.
 A commitment to self-improvement and a focus on overall well-being contribute to the long-term success of the recovery journey.

-On the psychological front: individuals may grapple with anxiety, depression, irritability, and even hallucinations in severe cases.
-The effects of alcohol or withdrawal, delirium tremens, can manifest with extreme agitation, confusion, cold sweats, and seizures, low energy, highlighting the urgency of seeking professional help during this delicate phase.
+Individuals may grapple with anxiety, depression, irritability, and even hallucinations in severe cases.
+The effects of alcohol or withdrawal, delirium tremens, can manifest with extreme agitation, confusion, cold sweats, and seizures, low energy—highlighting the urgency of seeking professional help during this delicate phase.

-Moreover, the supportive environment: of a medical detox facility often includes counseling and therapeutic interventions, setting the foundation for a comprehensive and successful recovery.
+A medical detox facilities often includes counseling and therapeutic interventions, setting the foundation for a comprehensive and successful recovery.

 Navigating the journey to recovery can bring up many questions.
 Below are some of the most commonly asked questions about our services.
 If you need more information or have additional questions, we are only a phone call away.